schenklklopfer/PRTG-SSH-scripts/README.md

 Place scripts under /var/prtg/scripts or /var/prtg/scriptsxml on your system and make PRTG able to login via SSH.

-To extend functionality to offical unsupported systems like Illumos Systems:
+To extend functionality to offical unsupported zFS systems like Illumos Systems, Ubuntu, Debian:

 **ZFSPoolSize.sh:**
 - Input: Name of zpool you want to monitor